 During this plan update process, the public was involved by requesting their attendance and participation in two public presentations/meetings at District's office.
 The first meeting held on November 9th at 5 pm.
 The District followed its notice procedures to announce the meeting to the public.
-For the second public meeting, preliminary drafts of the plan update were available for public review, and the public was invited to provide input on the document for 30 days.
-ADD PARAGRAPH ABOUT COMMENTS RECEIVED DURING 30 DAY REVIEW.
-For the draft update, The District published public notice on DATE about the draft plan in The Beaumont

-Enterprise before the meeting (See Appendix D, Public Notice Document) and on the District's website.
+The District published a public notice on November 4, 2021 about the draft plan in The Beaumont Enterprise before the meeting (See Appendix D, Public Notice Document) and also on the District's website.